Pythagorean theorem - Wikipedia

 The Pythagorean theorem states that if a triangle has one right angle, then the square of the longest side, called the hypotenuse, is equal to the sum of the squares of the lengths of the two shorter sides, called the legs.

-Pythagorean (Pythagoras) Theorem – Definition, Formula, & Examples
+Pythagorean Theorem – Definition, Formula, Problems

 The Pythagorean theorem states the sum of the squares of the sides of a right triangle equals the square of its hypotenuse.
 In mathematic, the Pythagorean theorem states that the square of the hypotenuse of a right triangle is equal to the sum of the squares of its other two sides.